ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 <img src="{{site.baseSite}}/fig/FlowCellQC.png" align="center" width="700">

 ### Running the flow cell check
-Before you run the flow cell check, you need to have a PC connected with internet and MinION Mk1B device and your PC also need to be intalled with MinKNOW software.
+Before you run the flow cell check, you need to have a PC connected with internet and MinION Mk1B device and your PC also need to be installed with MinKNOW software.

 [Step 1] Open the sequencer lid and insert the flow cell.
 First slide flow cell under the clip, and then press down the flow cell. **Note**: Do not touch the bottom of the flow cell.